-8. Basis of presentation, continued.
-Standards Board.
+8. Basis of presentation.
+The accompanying financial statements are presented in accordance with accounting principles generally accepted in the United States of America (GAAP), as codified by the Financial Accounting Standards Board.
 The financial statements of the Foundation have been prepared using the accrual basis of accounting.
 The Foundation classifies net assets, revenues, expenses, and gains and losses based on the existence or absence of donor-imposed restrictions.
 Accordingly, the net assets of the Foundation and changes therein are classified and reported as follows: